rhjacobsen/CN_workshops/README.md

 # Workshops in the Computer Networks course
 This repository contains materials for the workshops in the computer engineering bachelor course in Computer Networks at Aarhus University.

 The workshops are made for the GNS3 simulator.
 GNS3 is open source, free software that you can download from [http://gns3.com](http://gns3.com).
-You will also need to install a [GNS3 VM](https://gns3.com/software/download-vm) to run with an virtualization environment on your computer.
+You will also need to install a [GNS3 VM](https://gns3.com/software/download-vm) to run a virtual simulation environment on your computer.
+There is a good amount of [documentation for GNS3](https://docs.gns3.com/).

 To successfully run the GNS3 simulator, there are some [hardware requirements](#hw_reqs) to consider.
 GNS3 is supported on Windows, Linux and MacOS.
 It comes with a bundled of various prerequisite and optional software such as the Wireshark protocol analyzer.
 So far I have only tested the installation on Windows 10.

-There is a good amount of [documentation for GNS3](https://docs.gns3.com/).

 ## Installation of the environment